MicrosoftDocs/xamarin-docs/docs/ios/internals/xib-code-generation.md

 to apply this manually to make your managed classes match up to the expected Objective-C class names.

-Classes cannot be defined in more that one **.xib**, or they will conflict.
+Classes cannot be defined in more than one **.xib**, or they will conflict.

 ## Non-Designer Class Parts